Sharon Hammes-Schiffer

 Sharon Hammes-Schiffer (born May 27, 1966) is a physical chemist who has contributed to theoretical and computational chemistry.
-She is currently a Sterling Professor of Chemistry at Yale University.
-She has served as senior editor and deputy editor of the Journal of Physical Chemistry and advisory editor for Theoretical Chemistry Accounts. she is editor-in-chief of Chemical Reviews.
+She is currently the A. Barton Hepburn Professor of Chemistry at Princeton University.
+She has served as senior editor and deputy editor of the Journal of Physical Chemistry and advisory editor for Theoretical Chemistry Accounts.
+She is the editor-in-chief of Chemical Reviews.